BenoitGauthier/diskinfo/README.md

 diskinfo
 ========

-nodejs module to get disk information
+nodejs module to get disk information, will call system command to get drive info.
+Parse result and load info in array.

 usage
 =====